Artillery of World War I: United States

 The United States lacked industry that could build artillery and was only able to do so in collaboration with European manufacturers.
 With the outbreak of the war in 1914, this collaboration came to an end as European manufacturers focused on equipping their home countries.
-When the United States entered the war in 1917, it was clear that their artillery would not be sufficient, so the USA mostly used French and British artillery.
+When the United States entered the war in April 1917, it was clear that its artillery would not be sufficient, so the United States mostly used French and British artillery.